fudanchii/omniauth-detikconnect/README.md

 ## License

 Copyright (C) 2013 Nurahmadie.
-Based on Omniauth-OAuth2 by Michael Bleigh and Intridea, Inc.
+Based on omniauth-oauth2 & omniauth-github by Michael Bleigh and Intridea, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal